Decicus/Hostbot/README.md

 ## Notes
 - The channel used for hosting is always the first index in `config.tmi.channels`.
 This way you can specify which channel to host with, but still allow use of commands in different channels.
     - If no channels are specified in `config.tmi.channels` then it will default back to the username.
 This channel will also be automatically joined on startup if no other channels are specified in `config.tmi.channels`.

+## Changelog
+### Version 0.0.2:
+- Automatic rehosting when the channel that was hosted goes offline is now delayed with 15 seconds, due to the fact the Twitch API isn't instant on updating live status.
+### Version 0.0.1:
+- Initial release.